The Museum’s Land Trust

 The Land Trust of the Henry L. Ferguson Museum is dedicated to the acquisition and stewardship of undeveloped property of environmental importance on Fishers Island.
 Any property donated to the Land Trust is legally restricted so that it will be held in perpetuity as a wildlife sanctuary.
 While trails are maintained over certain properties to permit the study and enjoyment of sanctuary areas, no activities are permitted that would interfere with the primary purpose of maintaining their natural habitat.
 Thus, motorized vehicles are not permitted in any sanctuary areas except for maintenance purposes, and site improvements or other activities which could interfere with the use of properties as wildlife sanctuary areas are prohibited.

 Those interested in land conservation on Fishers Island may wish to view the large color aerial photograph on display in the Museum lobby on which properties now preserved via the Land Trust are marked.
-(A small version of this map can be seen above.)
-Total acreage protected from development under Land Trust auspices, either directly or through conservation easements now exceeds 330 acres, more than 15% of the Island’s land mass when you exclude the surface area of the major ponds.
+Total acreage protected from development under Land Trust auspices, either directly or through conservation easements now exceeds 350 acres, more than 13% of the Island’s land mass when you exclude the water surface area.